ungoldman/buildpack-nginx/README.md

 # Dokku Buildpack: nginx

-This is the official dokku buildpack for static websites, powered by nginx.
+This is **a fork** of the official dokku buildpack for static websites, powered by nginx.

+Edited a couple things for my own purposes. - @ungoldman

 ## Usage